T.J. Dillashaw: The Ultimate Fighter

 In 2011, Dillashaw signed with the Ultimate Fighting Championship to compete on The Ultimate Fighter: Team Bisping vs. Team Miller.
 In the first episode, he fought Matt Jaggers to gain entry into the Ultimate Fighter house.
-Dillashaw defeated Jaggers in the first round via TKO.
+Dillashaw defeated Jaggers in the first round by TKO.

-Dillashaw was selected as a part of Team Bisping, he was the second bantamweight chosen for the team (seventh overall).
+Dillashaw was selected as part of Team Bisping, the second bantamweight chosen for the team (seventh overall).
 Dillashaw defeated Roland Delorme via rear naked choke submission in the preliminary round and moved onto the semi-finals.
 It was there he fought Dustin Pague for the first spot in the bantamweight final on the finale card.
 Dillashaw dominated Pague, grinding out three tough rounds to win the fight via unanimous decision (30–26, 30–27, 30–26).

 Ultimate Fighting Championship

-Dillashaw officially made his UFC debut on December 3, 2011, in Las Vegas, Nevada at The Ultimate Fighter 14 Finale.
+Dillashaw officially made his UFC debut on December 3, 2011, in Las Vegas, Nevada, at The Ultimate Fighter 14 Finale.
 The fight was the final of the bantamweight tournament against John Dodson to determine the winner of The Ultimate Fighter 14.
-Dillashaw lost via TKO.
+Dillashaw lost via TKO in the first round.

-Dillishaw's sophomore outing came on February 15, 2012, at UFC on Fuel TV 1 against Walel Watson.
+Dillashaw's sophomore outing came on February 15, 2012, at UFC on Fuel TV 1 against Walel Watson.
 Dillashaw dominated Watson using his superior wrestling to control him on the ground, while nearly ending the fight several times with multiple submission attempts.
 Dillashaw won the bout via unanimous decision (30–25, 30–25, 30–26).

 Dillashaw fought Vaughan Lee on July 11, 2012, at UFC on Fuel TV: Munoz vs. Weidman.
 He won the fight by submission via a standing neck crank in the first round.

 Dillashaw was expected to face Mike Easton on December 8, 2012, at UFC on Fox 5.
 However, Dillashaw was forced out of the bout with an injury and replaced by Bryan Caraway.

 Dillashaw faced Issei Tamura on March 16, 2013, at UFC 158.
 Dillashaw won via knock-out 26 seconds into the second round.

 Dillashaw faced Hugo Viana on April 20, 2013, at UFC on Fox 7, replacing an injured Francisco Rivera.
 He won the fight via TKO in round one.

 Dillashaw was briefly linked to a bout with Raphael Assunção on September 4, 2013, at UFC Fight Night 28.
 The fight was delayed due to Assunção suffering a minor medical issue.

 The bout was rescheduled and took place on October 9, 2013, at UFC Fight Night 29.
 Assunção defeated Dillashaw via split decision.
+10 out of 13 media outlets scored the bout for Dillashaw.
 The back and forth action earned both the participants Fight of the Night honors.

 Dillashaw faced Mike Easton on January 15, 2014, at UFC Fight Night 35.
 He won the fight via unanimous decision.